-The assessment of how effectively OCGs and paramilitary groups are tackled will include the number of minor, moderate and major disruptions of OCGs and paramilitary groups and seizures of assets (drugs, firearms and cash).
+The assessment of how effectively OCGs and paramilitary groups are tackled will include the number of OCGs and paramilitary groups which are frustrated, disrupted or dismantled and seizures of assets (drugs, firearms and cash).

 The Adult and Youth Reoffending in Northern Ireland (2016/17 cohort), November 2019.
 Available online at: www.justice-ni.gov.uk/news/adult-and-youth-reoffending-northern-ireland-cohort-201617